 2. Look for the signals of workplace stress and burnout

-There are always warning signs that stress is about to switch from motivational to destructive.
-The key is to promote a workplace environment that encourages openness.
+There are always warning signs that stress is about to switch from motivational to destructive so the key is to promote a workplace environment that encourages openness.
 If employees fear they will be penalized or be seen as being “off message”, they will bottle things up.
 Listen when you hear conversations about: